 When choosing a parsnip, make sure to pick ones that are firm and have a smooth skin.
 Avoid parsnips that are soft or have blemishes as they may be overripe or spoiled.
 The size of the parsnip does not affect its taste, so choose ones that are suitable for your recipe.

-See also How do you cook plantains
+See also How to cook the perfect pancake

 If possible, it is best to buy parsnips with their greens still attached as this is a sign of freshness.
 The greens should be bright and vibrant.
 However, if the greens are wilted or discolored, it is a sign that the parsnips are not fresh.